Indigenous Celebrations

 -

-Mon May 01, 2023 2:00 pm - 3:30 pm
+Sat Sep 21, 2024 2:00 pm - 3:30 pm

 Indigenous Reading Lists

-Read Indigenous is a yearly list of must-read titles written by Indigenous authors, writers, illustrators and knowledge keepers for all ages, selected with Toronto Public Library's Indigenous Advisory Council.
+Read Indigenous is a yearly list of must-read titles written by Indigenous authors, writers, illustrators and Knowledge Keepers for all ages, selected with Toronto Public Library's Indigenous Advisory Council.

 Reading for Reconciliation explores a variety of issues, ranging from colonialism to the residential school legacy that has shaped Canada's current relationship with Indigenous peoples.
 The titles are a testament to the power of the human spirit and the resiliency of Indigenous peoples, and our collective journey towards hope, healing, and reconciliation.